botflux/rivr/README.md

 # Rivr

-Rivr is a workflow management library that sits on top on your project's database.
+An async job/workflow library that sits on top of your project's database.

+With Rivr, you can create async jobs and workflows without having to introduce a queueing system in your deployment.

+Also, Rivr allows you to trigger async tasks, and persist your domain data using the same transaction.

 ```typescript
 import { rivr } from "rivr"